 Winter is in full swing, which means that cold and flu season has arrived as well.
 Did you know that one of the easiest ways to prevent the cold and flu is simply by washing your hands?

-This week (December 1-7) is National Handwashing Awareness Week, and our goal is to share just how important washing your hands can be to your health and the health of others around you.
+National Handwashing Awareness Week is held each year in early December.
+The goal is to share just how important washing your hands can be to your health and the health of others around you.

 Here are seven tips to ensure your handwashing is at the top of its game during cold and flu season: